cs27x/team6/asgn1/assigned_project/code/README.md

 Create Data structures on first run
-	- Restaurant
+##Restaurant

-		- Private instance variables
+###Private instance variables
 - Name : String
 - Meal plan/money : Bool
 - Lat : Double
 - Long : Double
 - Hours
 	- Array of open and close times for each week
 - Type of food

-		- Public Methods
+###Public Methods
 - isOpen
 	- No arguments returns if its opened now
 	- With a datetime as an argument it will return if it will be open at that time
 - isMealPlan
 - distanceToLocation(GPS lat and longitude)
 - hasDelivery
 - typeOfFood
 - getHours
 - timeToClose

-	- All the fields should be populated from local database.
-	- RestaurantList
+##RestaurantList
 - List of all the available restaurants that are created when the application is launched
 	- Singleton class that should be accessible from anywhere within the application
 	- Has methods for getting Restaurants with the different sort and filters
 - Sort
 	- Distance from current location
 		- Use the Latitude and longitude stored for each restaurant and compare this to current location
 		- Return a sorted list of the restaurants
 	- Sort by time to close
 - Filters
 	- Open
 	- On meal plan
 	- Food type

 2 - Database